SEO is part of any well-rounded digital marketing strategy, but its relative importance can vary a lot.

 But it’s a shockingly crowded space in the UK, as well as in other countries.
-Unfortunately, the odds may be against you, at least for national search terms — that is, unless you have a pretty sizeable budget to play with.
+Unfortunately, the odds may be against you, at least for national search terms — that is unless you have a pretty sizeable budget to play with.

 If money’s not an object, have at it.
 But for a small local agent with an office in Kent, general national insurance terms are dominated by big companies with astronomical marketing budgets.

 The good news is that if you narrow things down to your local area instead, you’re far more likely to see success with SEO.
-Unless you’re offering a form of insurance that’s particularly niche and that’s not very common, then chances are, nearly all of your clients are local to you
+Unless you’re offering a form of insurance that’s particular niche and that’s not very common, then chances are, nearly all of your clients are local to you

 It All Comes Down to One Thing: Your Bottom Line